 For janitorial specialists that perform more than just regular maintenance, the Toilet Maintenance Training Program offers additional in-depth training, which further includes an overview of toilet cleaning, sink, urinal, shower stall, commode, surface floor cleaning, methods of using tools and solutions for toilet cleaning, cross-contamination, biohazard identifying, etc.

 Your cleaning company has to prioritize janitorial safety training following compliance measures.
-Besides having a duty to ensure your staff’s safety, it’s also advised to not incur additional employee insurance fee due to lack of training.
+Besides having a duty to ensure your staff's safety, it's also advised to not incur additional employee insurance fees due to lack of training.

-Are you aware that janitorial service providers are among the organizations that receive the highest penalties for not providing sufficient learning materials their staff on workplace safety and risks?
+Are you aware that janitorial service providers are among the organizations that receive the highest penalties for not providing sufficient learning materials to their staff on workplace safety and risks?

 Complying with all regional, statewide, and regulations for safety training can be a significant hassle for your cleaning business.

 If you lack a written worker safety protocol for your janitorial staff, a little event could cause substantial fines for your business.